gregorybesson/ai-planning/heuristic_analysis.md

 # Problem 3

+## Introduction
+In this problem 3, there are 32 fluents, or state variables, which means our state space could be as large as 2to32 = 4 294 967 296

 ## Initial states and goal
 ```
 Init(At(C1, SFO) ∧ At(C2, JFK) ∧ At(C3, ATL) ∧ At(C4, ORD)